dfinity/portal/docs/samples/native-app-integration.md

 ### Deploying the Unity project

-The demo Unity project has [ICP.NET](https://github.com/BoomDAO/ICP.NET) embedded, which is a C# agent that is able to communicate with the IC from C#.
+The demo Unity project has [ICP.NET](https://github.com/BoomDAO/ICP.NET) embedded, which is a C# agent that is able to communicate with ICP from C#.

 #### Using Deep Links